jw098/OSCAR-GreaseMonkey/README.md

 On the BC Billing page, buttons to automatically bill age-related codes and other common codes.

+## Consultations_KeyboardShortcuts

+Within Consultations: Alt+1 to 'Submit Consultation Request'.
+Alt+W to close the window.
+Automatically pastes Past Medical history, Social history, and Family history to the Clinical information text area.

 ## EChart_Buttons

 Various navigation buttons for e-chart screen (e.g. Lab req, Ultrasound req, X-ray req).
 Set your own specific fid (form number ID) or Measurement groupName.
+Alt+Shift+Q,W,Z opens the eForms specified.

+## EChart_eFormSearch

+In the E-chart, a text box to search e-forms by title.
+Alt+Shift+A to set focus to the text box.

 ## EChart_KeyboardShortcuts

 Within the E-chart: Alt+1 to Sign/Save/Bill.
 Alt+2 to Save.
 Alt+3 to Sign/Save.
 Alt+4 to Exit.
 Alt+W, Alt+Q, Alt+A to open/close Consultation, eForms, Ticklers respectively.

-Within Consultation: Alt+1 to 'Submit Consultation Request'.

 ## Inbox_KeyboardShortcuts

 Within Inbox: Alt+1 to open first item.

-Within the Lab result: Alt+1 to Acknowledge and label Labs.
+Within the Lab result: Alt+1 to Acknowledge and label labs with the actual names of each test (as opposed to cryptic labels like HAEM1, CHEM4, etc.).
 Alt+Q to open E-chart.
 Alt+W to open Tickler.
-Alt+Z to only label Labs.
+Alt+Z to only label Labs without acknowleding.

+## Medications_KeyboardShortcuts

+Within Medications, Alt+1 to 'Save And Print', Alt+A to set focus to 'Drug Name' text area (to enter a new medication), Alt+Q to close the window.
+When the prescripton pops up, Alt+1 'Print & Paste into EMR'.
+Alt+2 to 'Fax & Paste into EMR'.

 ## Schedule_KeyboardShortcuts